Benefits of Solar

-South Carolina has some of the best in the country.
+South Carolina has some of the best tax incentives in the country.

-A tax credit is a dollar for dollar credit against your tax liability for that year.
-Where as a tax deduction just lessens your taxable income.
-That means if you are employed and they take taxes out of your check every pay period, you will receive a much LARGER REFUND check when filing your tax return.
-If self employed, partially cover if not completely eliminate your tax burden at the end of the year.
+A tax credit is a dollar-for-dollar credit against your tax liability for that year, where as a tax deduction just lessens your taxable income.
+That means if you are employed and they take taxes out of your check every pay period, you will receive a much larger refund check when filing your tax return.
+If self-employed, you can partially cover or completely eliminate your tax burden at the end of the year.

-The average solar energy user receives $5000-$10K+ extra in just the federal tax refund/savings alone!
-Re-invest this money on something that pays YOU back dollar for dollar.
+The average solar energy user receives $5,000 to $10,000+ extra in just the federal tax refund and savings alone!
+Reinvest this money on something that pays you back dollar for dollar.

-From Administration to Administration, this program can be taken away anytime.
+From administration to administration, this program can be taken away at any time.

 Save All Day.
 Every Day.

 $0 down.
-Save your first 18 months.
 Save money every month making cheaper solar payments.
 Save even more for years to come!

 When payments begin, they are typically the same or lower than what you spend every month for the same amount of power.

-When paid off, enjoy another $100k+ in savings over the life of the system.
+Once paid off, enjoy an additional $100,000+ in savings over the life of the system.
 And one less bill every month.

 Power ownership never looked so good!